grafana/grafana/docs/sources/best-practices/best-practices-for-creating-dashboards.md

 # Best practices for creating dashboards

-This page outlines some best practices to adhere to when creating Grafana dashboards.
+This page outlines some best practices to follow when creating Grafana dashboards.

 ## Before you begin